meeribeeri/SWCHackathonThingy/README.md

 It also may make it easier to come up with/find a solution for the problem the user was originally having/tackling.

 This was gonna have more to it, but due to time, and countless errors, this is it.
+If you want to try and use this... uh...
+I don't know how to help that.
+The errors only appeared while trying to run on release, not debug.
+I was too tired to try and fix those errors.

 Art was done by me, alongside the code.
 Made using C++ and SFML for graphics and such.

 Made by: Alex Ngo